 - Includes nutrient-dense algae and cereal grasses

-- 4 grams prebiotic fiber
+- 4 grams of fiber

-- 2 grams bovine collagen peptides
+- 2 grams of bovine collagen

 - Only half a gram (500 mg) of greens

-- Only 2 organic ingredients and may contain GMOs
+- Only 3 organic ingredients

 - No digestive enzymes

-- Chlorella is not cracked or broken cell wall chlorella
+- Chlorella is not cracked or broken cell wall

 Morning Kick Purported Health Benefits